World of Illusion Starring Mickey Mouse and Donald Duck

 |Number of players: 1-2|

 World of Illusion Starring Mickey Mouse and Donald Duck, known as World of Illusion: Fushigi na Magic Box or I Love Mickey and Donald: Fushigi na Magic Box (アイラブミッキー＆ドナルド ふしぎなマジックボックス) in Japan, is a platform game that was released for the Sega Mega Drive.
 It is a spiritual sequel to Castle of Illusion and stars the Disney characters Mickey Mouse and Donald Duck.

 Whilst preparing for a magical act, Mickey Mouse and Donald Duck discover a magical box.
-This turns out to belong to an evil magician (Pete) who sends Mickey and Donald to a magical world, ruled by the Magic Master.
+This turns out to belong to an evil magician (Pete) who sends Mickey and Donald to a magical world.
 Now they must attempt to escape while learning a few magic tricks along the way, facing unknown creatures among other dangers.

 Like its prequel, World of Illusion is a platform game.
 One player controls Mickey Mouse, while the other player controls Donald Duck (player order can be selected on the menu screen), both of whom can be on screen simultaneously.
-World of Illusion was built primarily for two player co-op, though both Mickey and Donald can be played separately in single-player and each have their own slightly different routes through the game.
-In two-player mode, some puzzles require cooperative action to be solved (for example, one character jumping on a seesaw to launch the other into the air, or jumping in tandem to move a mine cart.
+The game was built primarily for cooperative play, though both Mickey and Donald can be played separately in single-player and each have their own slightly different routes through the game.
+In two-player mode, some puzzles require cooperative action to be solved (for example, one character jumping on a seesaw to launch the other into the air, or jumping in tandem to move a mine cart).

 The ability to jump on certain enemies and throw objects is not carried through from Castle of Illusion, although several similar level themes are explored across the five rounds.
 Likewise, there is virtually no connection to the Sega Game Gear titles Land of Illusion and Legend of Illusion which emerged in the years which followed, although all feature Mickey Mouse running and jumping in similar worlds.